pygreece/community/organization/principles/en.md

 - The General Assembly is the highest decision making body of PyGreece community.
 It meets in a regular annual meeting and in extra sessions when called by a PyGreece community member.
-The General Assembly runs independent from the PyGreece AMKE, apart from selecting the next board.
+The General Assembly runs independently from PyGreece AMKE, apart from selecting the next board.

 - All decisions of the General Assembly are made by simple majority among the voting